chipxsd/stream-based-sync/stream-based-sync.md

   public class Stream: NSObject {
       /// Last known sequence value received from the server. public private(set) var latestSeq: Int = 0

-      /// A method that talks to the transport layer and in
-      /// in charge of publishing the `Sync.Events` onto the network stream. public func publish(event: Event) -> Bool
   }
 }
 ```